 - Thursday, November 8, Noon to 1:00 PM

 - Attend ONE Section or SIG Symposium*

 - Attend the American Academy of Optometry and American Academy of Ophthalmology Joint Symposium*

 - Thursday, November 8 from 1:00 to 3:00 PM

-*You may substitute a Merton Flom Leadership course for 9 above.
-You may also substitute volunteering for a shift assisting with the Fellows Doing Research SIG study for 9 above (students were previously contacted about this).
+*You may substitute a Merton Flom Leadership course or you may volunteer for a shift assisting with the FDR SIG study for this requirement.

 **If you are accepted to present a paper/poster, the presentation fulfills that requirement.
 Example: You are accepted to present a poster.
 Thus, you would NOT also need to attend 1 hour of posters.
 You would still have to attend 1 hour of papers.
 Hybrid paper and poster sessions, marked "Super Session" count toward BOTH 5 and 6 above.